smokeyblues/Story_Audience_Dev/ENGINEERING_GUIDE.md

 ## 1. Project Overview

-Welcome to the engineering guide for our **transmedia development and management application**.
+Welcome to the engineering guide for **Nanowrit Labs**, a **Community-Greenlit Studio**.
 This document is the primary resource for developers working on this codebase.

 ### Purpose

-This application is designed to help creators develop and manage complex transmedia projects.
-It provides tools for world-building, story development, character management, and team collaboration.
+This application is a platform where **Creatives** develop and test ideas for free, and **Backers** (Producers & Executive Producers) fund a collective **Production Fund** via annual subscriptions.
+The core value proposition is the "Community Greenlight": Backers vote on which validated projects get funded and produced.

 ### Project History & Philosophy

-This project was originally forked from `CMSaasStarter`, a SvelteKit SaaS boilerplate.
-As a result, the codebase inherits a robust set of features and technical patterns, including user authentication, billing integration, and a serverless backend architecture using Supabase.

-While we have since pivoted to focus exclusively on building a dedicated transmedia tool, these underlying patterns remain.
-We leverage them to provide a stable, scalable, and feature-rich foundation for our application.
+This project was originally forked from `CMSaasStarter` and initially developed as a generic transmedia tool.
+We have since pivoted to the **Community-Greenlit Studio** model.

+While the underlying architecture (SvelteKit, Supabase, Stripe) remains the same, the focus is now on two distinct user journeys:

+1.  **Creatives:** Using the "World Building" and "Story Building" tools to create content and build an audience.
+2.  **Producers:** Using the "Dashboard" and "Billing" features to manage their subscriptions (which fuel the Production Fund) and cast "Greenlight Votes" on projects.

 ### How to Use This Guide